guptapriyanshu7/PostNode/README.md

 ## License

-This project is licensed under the MIT License, © 2021 Priyanshu Gupta.
+PostNode is licensed under the MIT License, © 2021 Priyanshu Gupta.
 See [LICENSE](https://github.com/guptapriyanshu7/PostNode/blob/main/LICENSE) for more details.